Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Her aim is to draw the viewer into the work of art and let the work speak to the viewer on an intimate level, evoking different feelings and emotions through colour, texture and subject matter.

-Besides painting, Leana is a keen Blogger and an avid hobby photographer, with a desire to capture the beauty and interesting subjects around her .
-On Leana’s blog you will find her ‘journey’ through her creative awakening and her artist’s journal where she shares works in progress as well as other interesting art related information.
+Besides painting, de Villiers is a keen Blogger and an avid hobby photographer, with a desire to capture the beauty of nature and interesting subjects around her.

-On the back of each painting you will find the following written: Serial number and name of the painting , my full initials and surname as well as my pseudonym, signature and medium the work was painted in.
+On the back of each painting you will find the following information: Serial number and name of the painting, my full initials and surname as well as my pseudonym, signature and medium the work was painted in.

-The symbolism of shells to me: All different shapes, textures and sizes symbolizes diversity.
-Shells gave protection to an animal that once lived in them, thus equal protection, just like a uterus protects a fetus.
+Shells are symbolic to me and in a way reminds me of human beings.
+All the different shapes, textures and sizes of the shells symbolize diversity.
+Shells gave shelter to an animal that once lived in them, giving protection, just like a uterus protects a foetus.
 Sometimes we might say to somebody that is perhaps shy, ‘you need to get or crawl out of your shell’.
-In other words, show to the world who you really are or allow people to get to know you a little better.
-Although shells symbolize protection, they also symbolise fragility at the same time as they are very fragile and can break easily .
+In other words, show to the world who you really are or allow people to get to know the real you.
+Although shells symbolize protection, they also symbolise fragility at the same time as they are very fragile and can break easily.
 As human beings we can also feel fragile physically, mentally or emotionally.
-The shells we pick up along the beach most of the time, do not have any living animals in them and thus the shell is the only proof of their existence one upon a time.
+The shells we pick up along the beach most of the time, do not have any living animals in them and thus the shell is the only proof of their existence once upon a time.
 These animals have perhaps died and the beautiful shells remain, which symbolises to me the human being’s desire to leave behind some sort of inspiring legacy.

 Please remember to bookmark this page and check back often, as I am always adding new work.
 Thank you for your interest and support!